 The Group adopts various procedures and policies to manage foreign currency risk where practicable.
 These procedures include the use of natural hedges arising from trading operations and subsidiaries' results, forecasting of future cash flows by currency, and can include the use of forward exchange contracts where abnormal transactions outside of operating activities could give rise to a material exposure - e.g. initial and contingent consideration payments made in relation to acquisitions (note 11).
 Additionally, the Group has a multi-currency debt facility which allows for borrowings in the relevant entity's functional currency.
-At 30 June 2017, there are two forward exchange contracts in place to hedge the deferred consideration payments for Chris Thelen as part of the Chambers acquisition.
+At 30 June 2018, there is one forward exchange contracts in place to hedge the final deferred consideration payment for Chris Thelen as part of the Chambers acquisition.